prefko/portable-preferans-notation/README.md

 ID of the dealer, eg. 1.

 #### cards
-32 characters representing the cards as they were dealt to the players.
+32 characters, each representing one of the cards as they were dealt to the players.
 First 10 characters were dealt to the first player, and so on.
 The last 2 characters represent the 2 bonus cards.
 Each 10 character set which represents cards dealt to a particular player are written as they were dealt, first 5 cards dealt and then second 5 cards dealt.

 For example, the encoded cards like 1BDHM27YQK4CEIN3FVRJS5LP8GU6AOT9 are basically these concatenated hands and bonus cards 1BDHM27YQK, 4CEIN3FVRJ, S5LP8GU6AO and T9.

+Cards are encoded based on the following table:

 | Card       | Mini | Enc  |
 | ---------- | ---- | ---- |